Home

 There may be a board with the specials of the day or the waiter will tell you what's on offer and recommend the best meals.

-The popular appetizers such as Tzatziki, Taramosalata, Skordalia and of course Greek salad are normal everyday fare, with Greek traditional cuisine being offered along with some specialties.
+The popular appetizers are served at most Greek Taverna, delicious dips such as Tzatziki, or the creamy Taramosalata, and often Skorthalia and of course the traditional favourite Greek salad are all normal everyday fare, with Greek traditional cuisine being offered along with some specialties.

 Greeks rarely eat dessert after a meal, if they do it would be either fruit or an ice cream.
 The Greek desserts are actually eaten at other times of the day on their own.